 - The total contract rents (as defined by HUD in regulations promulgated pursuant to Section 8 of the United States Housing Act of 1937, as amended) received in connection with the operation of a housing development during a calendar year or other agreed-upon annual period, exclusive of utilities.
 (This definition is not applicable to a housing development project that does not receive project-based Section 8 rental subsidy.)

 - A development or project which meets the qualifications of and is eligible for a service charge payment in lieu of taxes under the Act and this section.

 - The Department of Housing and Urban Development of the United States government.

-- Persons and families qualified pursuant to applicable HUD or Authority regulations as being eligible to move into a housing development project governed by this section.
+- Persons and families qualified pursuant to applicable HUD or Authority regulations, rules, or adopted program guidelines as being eligible to move into a housing development project governed by this section.

 - MORTGAGE LOAN

 - A loan that is federally aided (as defined in Section 11 of the Act), or a loan or grant made or to be made by the Authority, for the construction, rehabilitation, acquisition and/or permanent financing of a housing development project, that qualifies for a payment in lieu of taxes pursuant to the Act and this section and is secured by a mortgage on the housing project.